cschreib/kmos-scripts/README.md

 To extract spectra from the cubes you can use QFitView (see section E), which only allows you to extract all the flux within a given pixel or circular aperture.
 The esorex pipeline and the recipe `kmos_extract_spec` is more flexible, as it allows you to use arbitrary masks.
 But you may want something more...

 There are cases where you need to de-blend two close objects in the IFU and extract both their spectra.
 You may also want to take into account a uniform background level.
 To do this, you can use the `multispecfit.cpp` tool.
 Given a fixed set of 2D models, it will find the optimal linear combination of these models to describe the content of the KMOS data cube at each wavelength, independently.
 It will then give you the spectrum associated to each model.
+Sounds interesting?
+Read on.

 1) First go into the directory where you have created your final, combined cubes in section (H).
-Create yourself a new directory called 'spectra'; go there and copy the `multispecfit.cpp` program and compile it:
+Create yourself a new directory called `spectra`; go there and copy the `multispecfit.cpp` program and compile it:
 ```bash
 cphy++ optimize multispecfit.cpp
 ```